 What is a telehandler forklift?

-They are versatile machines which can be fitted with a wide range of attachments such as buckets, skips, work platforms, and crane jibs.
+They are versatile machines that can be fitted with a wide range of attachments such as buckets, skips, work platforms, and crane jibs.

 Rotating telehandlers have all of the features of the non-rotating type with the addition of a rotating or slewing superstructure on which the boom and operator’s cab is mounted.